-MHARMB strives to provide the delivery of quality reliable services that meet customer needs and contributes to the ongoing viability of the resort.
-MHARMB is defined as a water supplier under the Safe Drinking Water Act 2003 and aims to provide high quality safe drinking water supply.
+RMB strives to provide the delivery of quality reliable services that meet customer needs and contributes to the ongoing viability of the resort.
+RMB is defined as a water supplier under the Safe Drinking Water Act 2003 and aims to provide a high quality safe drinking water supply.